jss2a98aj/NotFine/Readme.md

 Achieving and exceeding feature parity with Optifine, but not shaders.

+Adding support for new leaf rendering modes to modded leaves.

 Shaders will be supported when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) if all goes well.

 # Know Conflicts: